Talk for Schmidt Program on Artificial Intelligence, Emerging Technologies, and National Power

 Today’s discussion addresses some fundamental issues within the philosophy of artificial life and artificial intelligence, drawing on key readings from The Philosophy of Artificial Life edited by Margaret Boden.
 My goal is to clarify the conceptual underpinnings of consciousness and its relation to technology, particularly focusing on how the intersection between mechanical and dynamical systems sheds light on both human cognition and the limitations of artificial systems.

-This analysis is not merely speculative; it explores the practical and ethical implications of advancing technologies, which should be of great interest to professionals engaged in both the philosophical and applied domains of AI, biology, and intelligence.
-This examination will also consider how these insights could be leveraged within the U.S. Department of Defense and intelligence communities as well as provide an example of what a successfully bio-engineered conscious form of artificial life might look like.
+This analysis is not merely speculative; it explores the practical and ethical implications of advancing technologies, which should be of great interest to professionals engaged in both the philosophical and applied domains of artificial intelligence (AI), biology, and national security / defense intelligence enterprise.
+This examination will consider how these insights could be leveraged within the U.S. Department of Defense and intelligence communities as well as provide an example of what a successfully bio-engineered conscious form of artificial life might look like.
 To close I consider the ethical implications surrounding this topic.

 Part 1: Phenomenology and Consciousness - A Methodological Approach